 Shortly after the first collection in 2019 at $1.50 per thousand, districts could not afford to maintain normal operation, so the legislators made a change for 2020.
 Districts can now collect $2.50 per thousand of assessed value, but that still doesn't bring us back to the 2017 and 2018 level of support.

 There is no extra money.
 School districts statewide are reducing operations to meet the reduced revenue levels.

 For the capital levy, the district will collect a set amount and it will be divided between property owners.

 All of these education taxes are going to drive me out of my home, why is it always a new tax?

 It is unfortunate that this is how the state of Washington chooses to fund school construction.
 In the Sedro-Woolley School District, we have worked hard to keep our tax rates as low as possible.
-Even with our proposed 74¢ increase to your taxes, we will still be one of the lowest in Skagit County.
+Even with the proposed increase to your taxes, we will still be one of the lowest in Skagit County.